ZcashFoundation/zebra/book/src/user/docker.md

 # Zebra with Docker

+The easiest way to run Zebra is using [Docker](https://docs.docker.com/get-docker/).

 We've embraced Docker in Zebra for most of the solution lifecycle, from development environments to CI (in our pipelines), and deployment to end users.
-Zebra can be built from source using Cargo, Rust’s build system and package manager alternatively, you can easily deploy Zebra using [Docker](https://docs.docker.com/get-docker/)

 ## Quick usage